vincentme/fabric-demo/README.md

 * * *

+After searching for many pytorch training frameworks, large and small, I found that there was no particularly suitable one.
+There are now more and more training environments (cpu, gpu, ddp), functional requirements (mixed precision, automatic save and restore), and if you use the original pytorch implementation, most of it will be transactional code.
+Current frameworks such as OpenMMLab and Lightning are large and comprehensive.
+It is easy to make small modifications and comparative experiments.
+However, if the training logic is significantly adjusted, it is necessary to go deep into each hook.
+Another trend now is that people realize that small and sophisticated auxiliary frameworks may be what researchers need more, such as huggingface's accelerate and lightning's fabric are their representatives.

-After searching for many pytorch training frameworks, large and small, based on my own habits, I implemented a simple and flexible pytorch training framework/template mainly based on lightning-fabric.
+Therefore, based on my own habits, I implemented a simple and flexible pytorch training framework/template mainly based on lightning-fabric.
 Only 200 lines in total, and no trainer is used, making it easy to add and modify training logic at will.

 The implemented functions are：
 *  Training device switching and mixed precision: Based on fabric, it does not need to modify the running code, but selects cpu, gpu, tpu, mps and other devices to run according to the configuration file or command line options.
 Supports DP, single-node DDP and multi-node DDP.
 Support mixed precision(32, 16, 16-mixed, bf16-mixed, etc.).